pimentel/sherlock-notes/README.md

 ### the skinny on software

-- `module available` to get a list of all the software that is installed
+- `module available` to get a list of all the software that is installed.
-- `module load SOFTWARE_NAME` to load the package `SOFTWARE_NAME`
+- `module load SOFTWARE_NAME` to load the package `SOFTWARE_NAME`.
-- `module spider SEARCH_TERM` to search for a specific package or load more information about a specific package
+- `module spider SEARCH_TERM` to search for a specific package or load more information about a specific package.
-- `module keyword KEYWORD` to do a more permissive search amongst packages for `KEYWORD`
+- `module keyword KEYWORD` to do a more permissive search amongst packages for `KEYWORD`.

 Example: